Lee-Kierstead/server-monitor/MYTHOUGHTS.md

 ## Imposter Syndrome

-Imposter Syndrome is a thing for me as a PHP developer, popping up a couple of times a week, especially with the fast changes in the tech world.
+Imposter Syndrome is a thing for me as a PHP developer, popping up every so often, especially with the fast changes in the tech world.
 I firmly believe that no developer can know everything – claiming to do so probably means lacking self-awareness.
 However, what keeps me motivated is the thrill of taking on new challenges and learning.

 To deal with Imposter Syndrome, I have a two-step approach.
 First, I look back at a list of my projects, noting the challenges and successes.
-It's a kind of self-pep talk, reminding me of my progress.
+At the end of the day, I have yet to run into a development challenge that I haven't licked.
+It's a kind of self-pep talk, reminding me of my progress and ability.
 Second, I remind myself that every other developer faces similar doubts.
 Knowing I'm not alone in this struggle helps me gain perspective and face the next challenge with renewed confidence.

 ## What Motivates Me